trueos/pcbsd/src-qt5/docs/preinstall.rst

 option to disable one of the graphics adapters or to set "discrete" mode.
 If the BIOS does not provide a discrete mode, PC-BSD® will default to the 3D Intel driver and disable NVIDIA.
 This will change in the future when the NVIDIA driver supports Optimus.

-A list of graphics cards which are known to work can be found on the `FreeBSD Graphics Wiki <https://wiki.freebsd.org/Graphics>`_.
+A list of usable graphics cards can be found on the `FreeBSD Graphics Wiki <https://wiki.freebsd.org/Graphics>`_.

 PC-BSD® has built-in support for dozens of wireless networking cards.
 You can check if your card has a `FreeBSD driver <http://www.freebsd.org/releases/10.3R/hardware.html#WLAN>`_.
 If it does, it should "just work".
 A list of